DaviMartiins01/QuizGame/Readme.md

-Quiz Game in c programming.
+A general knowledge quiz game in c programming.